-Certain management and professional level employees typically receive options and RSU grants upon commencement of employment.
-Eligible employees may also receive a grant of options or RSUs annually and vest over one year.
+Certain management and professional level employees typically receive options and restricted stock units, or RSU, grants upon commencement of employment.
+Also, eligible employees may receive an annual grant of options or RSUs.
 Non-employee members of the Board and any new, future directors may receive a grant of RSUs and/or stock options annually.
 The term of any option granted under the Plan cannot exceed 10 years.
 Options shall not have an exercise price less than 100% of the fair market value of the Company's ordinary shares on the grant date, and generally vest over a period of three years.
 If the individual possesses more than 10% of the combined voting power of all classes of equity of the Company, the exercise price shall not be less than 110% of the fair market value of an ordinary share on the date of grant.

 The Company's RSU and option grants provide for accelerated or continued vesting in certain circumstances as defined in the plans and related grant agreements, including a termination in connection with a change in control.
 RSUs generally vest in a 33% increment upon the first anniversary of grant, and in equal quarterly amounts for the two years following the one-year anniversary of the grant date.
-Options generally vest in a 33% increment upon the first anniversary of the grant date, and in equal quarterly amounts for the three years following the one-year anniversary of the grant date.
+Options generally vest in a 33% increment upon the first anniversary of the grant date, and in equal quarterly amounts for the two years following the one-year anniversary of the grant date.

-The expected volatility is based on the historical volatility of comparable companies with similar attributes to the Company, including industry, stage of life cycle, size and financial leverage.
+The expected volatility is based on a mix of the Company's historical volatility, and the historical volatility of comparable companies with similar attributes to the Company, including industry, stage of life cycle, size and financial leverage.
 The risk-free interest rate assumption is based on observed interest rates appropriate for the expected term of the options granted.
 The expected term is the length of time until the expected dates of exercising the options and is estimated for employees using the simplified method due to insufficient specific historical information of employees' exercise behavior, and for non-employees, and directors using the contractual term.